mlarocca/jsgraphs/readme/tutorial.md

 let ug = UndirectedGraph.completeGraph(12);
 ```

-Of course, the labels for the vertices are standard, just the numbers between 1 and n.
+Of course, the names for the vertices are standard, just the numbers between 1 and n.
 The representation of such graphs is cool for both directed and undirected ones:

 ![A complete directed Graph](./img/tutorial/tutorial_graph_complete_1.jpg)![A complete undirected Graph](./img/tutorial/tutorial_graph_complete_2.jpg)